SeanaParker/Improving-NYC-Bus-Reliability-Analyzing-Delays-and-Breakdowns/README.md

 ---

 # Executive Summary
-Bus breakdowns and delays in NYC and surrounding areas are primarily caused by mechanical failures (57%) and traffic congestion (66.8%).
-Pride Transportation, Little Richie Bus Service, and Logan Bus Company have the highest breakdown and delay rates, with Pride Transportation alone responsible for over 40% of breakdowns among the top five companies in 2023.
-Manhattan sees the longest delays, while Queens experienced a 61% rise in breakdowns, pointing to possible maintenance and operational challenges.
-Improving preventative maintenance, adjusting schedules, and implementing dedicated bus lanes could enhance service reliability.
+Mechanical failures (57%) and traffic congestion (66.8%) are the two biggest drivers of bus breakdowns and delays in NYC.
+Three bus companies, Pride Transportation, Little Richie Bus Service, and Logan Bus, account for a significant share of disruptions, with Pride alone responsible for over 40% of breakdowns among the top five operators.
+Queens has seen a 61% increase in breakdowns, signaling potential fleet maintenance issues, while Manhattan experiences the longest average delays (53 minutes), largely due to congestion.
+Focusing on preventative maintenance, auditing high-risk operators, and dedicated bus lanes in problem areas can help reduce service disruptions and improve transit efficiency.

 ---

 # Insights Deep Dive
-## Root Causes of Bus Breakdowns and Delays
+## What Are the Leading Causes of Bus Breakdowns and Delays?
 ### Top Causes of Bus Breakdowns
 - Mechanical issues are the leading cause of bus breakdowns, with 10,399 incidents related to "Mechanical Problem" and another 2,970 incidents due to "Won’t Start."
 Flat Tire accounts for 2,499 cases, making it the third most common issue.
 - Together, these three reasons contribute to nearly 87% of all recorded breakdowns, highlighting maintenance as a key factor in fleet reliability.